Up to 100,000 nurses to go on strike in December amid warning over urgent operations

 Patients face having urgent operations cancelled in 56 trusts across England, Wales and Northern Ireland as up to 100,000 nurses go on strike before Christmas.

-The Royal College of Nursing confirmed the scale of the walkouts on Tuesday as NHS trusts grapple over which services they can maintain.
+The Royal College of Nursing (RCN) confirmed the scale of the walkouts on Tuesday as NHS trusts grapple over which services they can maintain.

 NHS leaders have urged the government to avert the strikes as life-sustaining care has not been exempt from action, and patients could face cancellations at short notice.